What this service solves in Midland

 Every fleet maintenance facility construction assignment is structured around milestone ownership and field continuity.
 We plan the scope so site readiness, vertical work, utilities, and turnover decisions stay visible to the owner instead of becoming disconnected trade issues later in the job.

-• Circulation and yard access planning for vehicle movement
+- Circulation and yard access planning for vehicle movement, staging, and heavy-equipment maneuvering

-• Turnover planning tied to equipment setup and occupancy
+- Turnover planning tied to equipment setup, utility commissioning, and operations startup readiness

 Those inclusions are important because owners usually need more than simple completion.
 They need a facility or site condition that supports opening, startup, leasing, or active operations without a messy final stretch of unresolved punch and coordination.